opencog/cogserver/README.md

 access to the *same* AtomSpace.
 This capability is useful in several different ways:

-* General maintenance on long-running OpenCog or AtomSpace processes (e.g. robot control, large batch-job processing or long-running data-mining servers.)
+* **General maintenance** on long-running OpenCog or AtomSpace processes (e.g. robot control, large batch-job processing or long-running data-mining servers.)
 This includes running ad-hoc commands, monitoring status, and poking around and performing general maintenance on long-running servers.

-* A network command line.
-Ordinary Python does not allow multiple users to access it at the same time.
+* **Network command line.** Ordinary Python does not allow multiple users to access it at the same time.
 With the CogServer, multiple Python users can use it simultaneously.
 As to scheme/guile, whereas there is an ice-9 REPL server, the CogServer is an order of magnitude faster, lower latency/higher throughput, and infinitely more stable;
   its free of lockups, hangs and crashes.
 It's fast.

-* A JSON-style interface, useful for creating JavaScript-powered visualizers and user interfaces.
+* **JSON-style interface.** This is useful for creating JavaScript-powered visualizers and user interfaces.
 Suitable for people who are more comfortable working with JSON.

-* An easy and strong way of doing bulk data transfers.
-In particular, the transfer of millions of Atoms and (Truth)Values as UTF-8 (i.e. human-readable) text is easy and efficient.
+* **Bulk data transfer**.
+The base "s-expression" encoding of Atoms and (Truth)Values is UTF-8 text string format.
+It's  human-readable, easy and efficient.
 It does not require fiddling with complex binary formats or protocols or the use of protocol libraries or API's.
 (We're looking at you, HTTP, REST, ZeroMQ, ProtoBuff and friends.
 You are all very sophisticated, yes, but are hard to use.
 And sometimes painfully slow.)

-* Network-distributed processing.
-The [StorageNode API](https://wiki.opencog.org/w/StorageNode) provides a uniform data transfer API to local disk, 3rd-party databases and network.
+* **Network-distributed processing.** The [StorageNode API](https://wiki.opencog.org/w/StorageNode) provides a uniform data transfer API to local disk, 3rd-party databases and network.
 The CogServer implements this API, thus allowing multiple AtomSpaces distributed on the network to share data.

+* **Proxy Agents.** The proxy-agent infrastructure allows Atoms arriving on the net (or requests for getting them or changing them) to be forewarded on to either disk storage, or other network nodes.
+  Interacting with storage is particularly useful: the CogServer can not only serve up Atoms to remote clients, but can also save up whatever it is given, and move it to storage (without any manual intervention.)
+This is one of the basic building blocks for network-distributed, decentralized processing.

 * The `stats` command provides a `top`-like command for viewing who is connected to the Cogserver, and what they are doing.

 For more info, please consult the
 [CogServer wiki page](https://wiki.opencog.org/w/CogServer).